Mutagenesis: Mechanisms

+Endogenous DNA damage

+Endogenous DNA damage is caused by internal cellular processes rather than external agents.
+Cellular processes can generate reactive oxygen species that can modify the DNA, and DNA can also undergo spontaneous hydrolysis, while errors in replication can result in mutations.

 DNA damage and spontaneous mutation

 The number of DNA damage episodes occurring in a mammalian cell per day is high (more than 60,000 per day).
 Frequent occurrence of DNA damage is likely a problem for all DNA- containing organisms, and the need to cope with DNA damage and minimize their deleterious effects is likely a fundamental problem for life.

 Most spontaneous mutations likely arise from error-prone trans-lesion synthesis past a DNA damage site in the template strand during DNA replication.
 This process can overcome potentially lethal blockages, but at the cost of introducing inaccuracies in daughter DNA.
-The causal relationship of DNA damage to spontaneous mutation is illustrated by aerobically growing E. coli bacteria, in which 89% of spontaneously occurring base substitution mutations are caused by reactive oxygen species (ROS)-induced DNA damage.
+The causal relationship of DNA damage to spontaneous mutation is illustrated by aerobically growing E. coli bacteria, in which 89% of spontaneously occurring base substitution mutations are caused by DNA damage induced by reactive oxygen species.
 In yeast, more than 60% of spontaneous single-base pair substitutions and deletions are likely caused by trans-lesion synthesis.

 An additional significant source of mutations in eukaryotes is the inaccurate DNA repair process non-homologous end joining, that is often employed in repair of double strand breaks.

 In general, it appears that the main underlying cause of spontaneous mutation is error-prone trans-lesion synthesis during DNA replication and that the error-prone non-homologous end-joining repair pathway may also be an important contributor in eukaryotes.

+Reactive oxygen species and oxidative damages

+Reactive oxygen species is the typical byproducts of the electron transport chain during cellular respiration.
+Low levels of reactive oxygen species can function in cellular signaling and immune defenses, but excessive levels of reactive oxygen species can damage bases and the sugar phosphate backbone of the DNA.
+8-oxo-guanine, an oxidized formed of guanine mispair with Adenine during replication instead of cytosine, causing an G:C to T:A mutation if left unrepaired.